Shi Ba Shi

 It features 6 repetitions of each movement and movements 11, 12 & 13 are done to both sides.

-Perth Taichi Academy: 18 Taiji Qigong
+Perth Taichi Academy: Shibashi Set 1

-Master Wing Cheung performing Tai Chi Qi Gong Shibashi
+Master Wing Cheung performing Shibashi Set 1

 Home - About - Classes - Qi Gong - Tai Chi - Gallery - Downloads - Videos - Humour - Links - Contact